kellyluo25/recollectives/_posts/2019-08-23-crazyrichasians.md

 > “What about us taking an adventure east?” <br /> “Like Queens?” <br /> <br /> — Crazy Rich Asians, dir.
 John Chu

 I thought I knew what kind of film Crazy Rich Asians would be.
-When Crazy Rich Asians hit theatres a year ago on August 15th, 2018, I anticipated it wouldmake a modest splash at the box office and linger at a middling, splotchy green Rotten Tomatoes approval rating.
+When Crazy Rich Asians hit theatres a year ago on August 15th, 2018, I anticipated it would make a modest splash at the box office and linger at a middling, splotchy green Rotten Tomatoes approval rating.
 The estimated $20 million opening weekend prediction would soon fizzle out.
 Headlines would praise its ambition, lush visuals, and breakout performances, but universally pan its trite romance and paper-thin villains.
 We would forget about the film as quickly as it came — and I really, truly hoped I was wrong.
 Even then, I would have watched it and loved it and celebrated it every step of the way.

 One year later, I am so glad to say I was wrong.